Disclosure: This article contains affiliate links of products I have tried and recommended.

 6,000 mile lifespan reported by forum members

-For all the above tires, you would want at least a P maximum speed rating (P=93 MPH, Q=99 MPH, R=106 MPH, etc.) because the Buell Blast’s top speed is 94-99 MPH reported by forum members.
+For a Buell Blast, you would want tires with at least a P maximum speed rating (P=93 MPH, Q=99 MPH, R=106 MPH, etc.) because the Buell Blast’s top speed is 94-99 MPH reported by forum members.
 If you are worried about that, get at least a Q speed rating.
 Personally I never exceed 80 MPH on my bike since that is already exceeding legal speed limits, so I would be fine with P.